lsphillips/wait-for-the-element/README.md

 npm test
 ```

 This includes a code quality check using ESLint.
-Please refer to the `.eslintrc` files to familiar yourself with the rules.
+Please refer to the `eslint.config.js` files to familiar yourself with the rules.

 ## License